slowernews/hamster-system/README.md

 ###// Organize your documents

 ===
-####Main folder organization:
+####Main organization:

+First of all create a folder in a safe place of your disk.
+ALL your stuff will be stored here - the hamster cheeks :)

 **YOUR FOLDER {project status} [project scope]**

-- your folder: **ALL CAPS**
+- your folder: **YOUR NAME**

-        First of all create a folder in a safe place of your disk.
 		Rename it with your name or/and surname using ALL CAPS.
-        ALL your stuff will be stored here - the hamster cheeks :)
         Example: JOHN

 - project status: **{ }**